 From the very start of this post, we point out that there is no universal response whether you should opt to cooperate with the freelancer or with a whole development agency.

-But from the other side if you have a scope of works as planned major projects and you don’t know how to manage freelancers, working with independent contractors may become a challenge.
+But on the other side if you have a scope of works as planned major projects and you don’t know how to manage freelancers, working with independent contractors may become a challenge.

 Sounds annoyingly complicated, doesn’t it?